- The Academic Program

-Students considered for academic probation are evaluated by a committee consisting of the assistant principal, the director of the advising program, the director of college counseling and the department heads.
-The principal chairs the committee.
-The committee will examine all aspects of the student’s record, both curricular and extracurricular, before recommending that he/she be placed on probation.
+Students considered for academic probation are evaluated by a committee consisting of the assistant division head, the director of the advising program, the director of college counseling and the department heads.
+The division head chairs the committee.
+The committee will examine all aspects of the student’s record, both curricular and extracurricular, before recommending that they be placed on probation.

-The principal reviews the recommendations of the academic probation committee and makes the final determination of consequences and actions that may include placing a hold on the student’s contract for the coming academic year.
-Students reviewed by the committee will receive a letter from the principal stating the reasons the student was reviewed; the decision made regarding probation; the consequences of academic probation; and suggestions and recommendations that may lead to improvement in the student’s performance.
-This letter will be sent to the parents and student, adviser, head of school, and a copy is placed in the student’s file.
+The division head reviews the recommendations of the academic probation committee and makes the final determination of consequences and actions that may include placing a hold on the student’s contract for the coming academic year.
+Students reviewed by the committee will receive a letter from the division head stating the reasons the student was reviewed; the decision made regarding probation; the consequences of academic probation; and suggestions and recommendations that may lead to improvement in the student’s performance.
+This letter will be sent to the parents and student, adviser and head of school, and a copy is placed in the student’s file.